DejanKov2901/NFAT_translocation/README.md

 ## Installation
 1. If Python is already installed, skip to 3.
 Else: Install Python and IDE, see: [Youtube tutorial](https://www.youtube.com/watch?v=XQMUWhQusjo&t=1s)
 2. Install Anaconda on your computer, see [Anaconda download page](https://www.anaconda.com/download)
-3. Clone Github-Repository onto local machine
+3. Clone Github-Repository to local machine
 4. in the IDE-terminal, type "conda env create -f NFAT_Tool.yml".
 Then "conda activate NFAT_Tool".
 You should now be able to execute the main file.

 ## How to Use